theocrithary/Project_NOVA/README.md

 # Project_NOVA
-## A place for all things OpenShift and Dell Technologies
+## A joint initiative with Dell Technologies, Red Hat, Equinix & Intel to drive value added solutions for the APJ market.

 ## CSI Drivers